lamvinam/bellabeat_case_study/README.md

 # Google Analytics Capstone Case Study: Bellabeat

 This repository contains the final project for the Google Analytics Professional Certificate program, a case study exploring smart device user data to provide data-driven insights and recommendations.
+>`R` programming language was used for this case study.

 ## Project Overview

 The goal of this case study was to apply the data analysis principles and tools learned in the Google Analytics program to a real-world business problem.
 The project involved analyzing data, identifying key trends, and providing actionable recommendations to marketing strategy.
-The tool of choice is R programming language.

 ## Case Study Question